• Home

 white night table with drawers in blue and white bedroom

-My nightstand – BEFORE
+Nightstand – BEFORE

 I realized what I had planned to do to the tray, I could also do on the drawer fronts of the small chest of drawers I call my nightstand.
 It is still a fast and easy furniture makeover, but no longer instant.

-The Woven Front Furniture Trend
+The Cane & Rattan Fronted Furniture Trend

 When decorating, trends can make our homes look refreshed.
 They are exciting and new.
 We all like that.
 But the downside of trends is that they go out of style as fast as they came in.